Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Team of Thoughts: An Efficient Heterogeneous MAS

-We show in \Cref{sec:eval-orch-select} that this calibration process reveals that orchestration capability does not simply correlate with model size or general benchmark performance.
-Some models excel at reasoning integration and strategic decision-making, while others perform better as specialized tool agents.
-This finding motivates treating the orchestrator selection as a distinct optimization problem rather than defaulting to the largest or most capable model.
+As demonstrated in \Cref{sec:eval-orch-select}, this process reveals that orchestration capability is often decoupled from model scale or general benchmark rankings.
+Certain models exhibit superior ``integrative reasoning,'' while others, including some larger models, are more effective as specialized tool agents.
+These findings validate treating orchestrator selection as a distinct optimization problem rather than defaulting to the largest available model.

-\subsection{Agent specialization via self-assessment}
+\subsection{Agent Specialization via Self-Assessment}

-Different model families exhibit varying expertise across task categories due to their distinct post-training procedures.
-To leverage this specialization, we introduce a \textbf{self-assessment mechanism} that allows tool agents to estimate their proficiency on different task types.

-For each tool agent $i$ and task category $c$, we compute a proficiency score on a validation set:
+Heterogeneous model families exhibit divergent expertise across task domains due to variations in architecture and post-training procedures.
+To capitalize on these specialized priors, we introduce a \textbf{Self-Assessment Mechanism} that enables tool agents to characterize their own proficiency profiles.
+This mechanism consists of three stages: \begin{enumerate}\itemsep0em\parskip0em \item \textbf{Empirical Profiling:} Each tool agent $i$ generates predictions $\hat{X}_i$ and reasoning trajectories $\mathbf{Z}^{(i)}$ on a representative validation set $D_{\text{val}}$:

-where $D_{\text{val}}^{(c)}$ contains validation examples from category $c$.
-These proficiency scores form a specialization profile for each agent:

-where $C$ is the number of task categories.
-At inference time, given a query $D$ classified into category $c$, the orchestrator can selectively activate tool agents based on their proficiency scores $s_i^{(c)}$.
-This enables strategic budget allocation: highly proficient agents for the task category receive priority, while less relevant agents may be skipped entirely.
-This approach contrasts with static MAS that invoke all agents regardless of task fit.